XShan-design/Python-Experiments/README.md

 - Python Programming
 - Data Wrangling

-In order to test the inclusion of a photograph, I've included a photo of the roses that I took from the North Park at MSU.
+In order to test the inclusion of a photograph, I've included a photo of the roses that I took from the North Farm at MSU.

 ![RoseNorthFarmMSU](RoseNorthFarmMSU.jpg)